maolro/raldamain/en/rules/main rules/status effects.md

 ### **Entangled**

 An entangled creature has its movements hindered.
-It reduces its movement by 10 feet and adds a -2 penalty to its dexterity stat.
+It reduces its movement by 10 feet and gains disadvantage in all dexterity-related rolls.
 If the creature is succeed in a Heroism or Sleight of hand check against the entangling creature or effect.
 Attempting to escape from entanglement costs a move action.

 ### Exhausted